placerda/architecture-center/docs/solution-ideas/articles/secure-ml-architecture-fsi-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

 This solution outlines a secure machine learning architecture aimed at Banks and other Financial Institutions.
 It is designed to help you take your machine-learning workloads to the cloud in an agile and secure fashion.
-AzureML and Azure Databricks form the core of the solution.
+AzureML form the core of the solution.
 This platform works seamlessly with other services, such as Azure Data Lake Storage Gen2, Azure Data Factory, Azure Synapse Analytics, and Power BI.

 ## Architecture